Fusion systems on bicyclic 2-groups: Abstract

 \section{Abstract}

 We classify all (saturated) fusion systems on bicyclic $2$-groups.
 Here, a bicyclic group is a product of two cyclic subgroups.
-This extends previous work on fusion systems on metacyclic $2$-groups (see [Craven-Glesser, 2010] and [Sambale, 2012]).
-Along the way we develop some useful results about fusion systems on arbitrary $2$-groups.
+This extends previous work on fusion systems on metacyclic $2$-groups (see [Craven-Glesser, 2012] and [Sambale, 2012]).
 As an application we prove Olsson's Conjecture for all blocks with bicyclic defect groups.

 \textbf{Keywords:} Fusion systems, bicyclic $2$-groups, Olsson's Conjecture\\ \textbf{AMS classification:} 20D15